tbnaes/montyhall/README.md

 the contestant based upon staying or changing doors.

 The advanced function of this package is play_n_games() which will accept an integer for how many games you would like to play.
-This will output the probabilities of winning based upon staying or losing for n number of games, as well as show the games and the outcomes for each individual playing in a data frame.
+This will output a data frame of the probabilities of winning based upon staying or losing for n number of games, as well as show the games and the outcomes for each individual playing.

 Thanks for visiting my github!